Babywearing Safety Checklist

 For more information about babywearing, including FAQ's, please see the BCIA website.

 Recommended Baby Carriers for Fitness Classes

-At FITMOM classes, we recommend that you use a soft structured carrier, such as an Ergo, Manduca, Beco or Tula.
+At FITMOM classes, we recommend that you use a soft structured carrier (such as an Ergo, Manduca, Beco, Tula or another similar carrier), a Mei Tai or a non-stretchy wrap.
 We also recommend wearing your baby on your front facing towards you, or in a back carry, to reduce the impact on both your spine and your baby's spine as well as your core muscles.
 For a fitness class, it's ideal to select a carrier that has support at the waist, so that the weight of your baby is shifted from your shoulders to your hips.
-A Mai Tai or non-stretchy wrap can also be used during a babywearing fitness class.